 Overview

-Professionals with ICT skills that complement a particular career discipline are increasingly beneficial to many industry and government sectors.
+Professionals with ICT skills that complement a specific career discipline are increasingly beneficial to many industry and government sectors.

 In this course you will learn how modern computer systems connect, operate and are programmed.
 You’ll learn the setup and maintenance of wired and wireless networks, the configuration and hardening of networked computers, and general programming.